Been receiving messages from Google search engine like this?

 Worry no more because RankYa has created easy to understand video tutorials for fixing all index coverage issues, errors and warnings.
 New Search Console Index Coverage reports are important in a sense that if Google is having problems with indexing content on a site, then, the URLs it has issues with won’t be able to show up in search.

 What is Index Coverage in Google Search Console?

-- INDEX the content including keywords and store it in Google Servers
+- Index the content including keywords and store at Google Servers

 Difference Between Crawling and Indexing

 When Search Console Index Coverage shows any Crawl Errors (such as 404 Not Found or 5xx Server Errors), it basically means that Googlebot is NOT able to access the URL it is trying to access.

 These types of issues are commonly related to incorrectly setup robots.txt file directives.
 Since Google allows options to control what you share with Google not every website is setup to allow full access for Googlebot.
 You can either delete robots.txt file entirely from your web server, or if you are familiar with robots.txt directives, then, you can use robots.txt tester for troubleshooting.